top of page

 Elephant Head

-Represents intellect, memory, and wisdom.
+The elephant head represents intellect, memory, and wisdom.
 Elephants are calm yet strong, thoughtful yet grounded.
 Ganesha's head reminds us to lead with intelligence and compassion.

 Large Ears